 - coordinate faculty and visitor colloquia, workshops, and conferences to bring awareness to and support the development of community-based scholarship; and

 - offer funding opportunities for individual faculty members, visitors, students and student organizations to subsidize community-based research activities.

-Amy Mitchell: Graduate Assistant
+Amy Mitchell: Research Assistant

 Christopher Thomas: Graduate Assistant